Unity-Technologies/MeshSyncDCCPlugins/Docs/en/Installation.md

 ## Blender

-1. Download Blender plugin that corresponds to the used MeshSync version on the [release page](https://github.com/Unity-Technologies/MeshSyncDCCPlugin/releases).
+1. Download the plugin that corresponds to the used MeshSync version on the [release page](https://github.com/Unity-Technologies/MeshSyncDCCPlugin/releases).
+   If it doesn't exist, please try [manual building](BuildDCCPlugins.md) or contact us by [creating a new issue](https://github.com/Unity-Technologies/MeshSyncDCCPlugin/issues/new).
 1. Start Blender
 1. Depending on the Blender version, the installation is a bit different.
    - Blender 2.79: